 Instead of having blank spaces in place of images, LQIP ensures that low-quality previews of images are embedded in their eventual positions.
 This way, users can get an idea of the content of the image before it loads.

-This was already introduced by Guy Podjarny (Guypo) in 2013 but has had a low adoption rate, likely due to a lack of research data about user loss in relation to slow-loading pages.
+This was already introduced by Guy Podjarny (Guypo) in 2013 in 2013") but has had a low adoption rate, likely due to a lack of research data about user loss in relation to slow-loading pages.

 The technique is simple: